 I'm pretty much a professional vacationer.
 For a long time the response that I got when I told people I was going on a trip was "again?
 Didn't you just come back from somewhere?"
-The answer was usually yes I did and yes I'm leaving again.
+The answer is usually yes I did and yes I'm leaving again.
 I guess I have just turned traveling into a habit.

 My habits involve not eating gluten (on a very rare occasion I will eat it because I can tolerate small amounts with long periods between exposures), limiting added sugar and sugary treats, decaf coffee, eating tons of veggies, and exercise most days.
-I find that when I am on vacation the exercise comes easy because I'm not at home working, there's usually a lot of walking involved and I feel like running most days because it's an enjoyable experience for me.
+I find that when I am on vacation the exercise comes easy because I'm not working, there's usually a lot of walking involved, and I feel like running most days because it's an enjoyable experience for me.

 If you expect yourself to stick to your plan completely that will likely cause unnecessary stress...and vacation is about relaxing and feeling good about yourself, not being stressed.
 So how do you balance your healthy habits with your vacation vibes?
 Here are some tips: